Hassanabdelqader/my-notes/README.md

  ### Bad system design, App lifetime will be short 😢.

 The design of software aims to make developers job as easy as possible so they can focus on what matters.
-You will create software that will help users and your software will continue to help them for a long time.
+You will create software that will help users and your software will continue to help them for a long time...